spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-helm/index.md

   The Helm chart that you deploy, stored remotely as a `.tar.gz` archive.
 You can produce this by running `helm package /path/to/chart`.
 For more details, `helm package --help`.

->This guide is designed to help you set up API versions and a Kubernetes version in your `Bake (Manifest)` stage when using Helm as a templating engine.
+### Configure API versions and a Kubernetes version

 To begin, you must set `API_VERSIONS_ENABLED` to `true`.
 This is an essential Deck environment variable that enables the functionality necessary to work with API versions and a Kubernetes version in your CD pipeline.